wlach/gtha-electrification/pages/electrification-and-solar.md

 ## Heating

-No surprise: space heating dominates energy use in Canadian homes.
+No surprise: heating dominates energy use in Canadian homes.

-Traditionally, you can get heat in a few ways: either you burn some type of fossil fuel (natural gas is usually the cheapest option if it's available, since you can get it piped directly into your house) or you take electricity and use it to heat up an resistance material.
-In 2024, natural gas is by far the cheaper of the two (more on that later).
-The exact values depends on the jurisdiction: Ontario has relatively inexpensive electricity, although our provincial neighbor, Qu&eacute;bec, is cheaper still thanks to its abundant hydro-power.
+Traditionally, you can get heat in a few ways: either you burn some type of fossil fuel (natural gas is usually the cheapest option if it's available, since you can get it piped directly into your house) or you take electricity and use it to heat up an resistive material.
+The cost and availability of these options varies wildly depending on your jurisdiction.

-The per-unit cost doesn't really matter all that much for something like a stove (which you use relatively rarely), somewhat matters for a water heater (where you are trying to keep a constant volume of water at a particular temperature), and matters a lot for space heating a relatively large area in a place that gets cold.
+The per-unit cost doesn't really matter all that much for something like a stove (which you use relatively rarely), somewhat matters for a water heater (where you are trying to keep a constant volume of water at a particular temperature), and matters a lot for heating a relatively large area in a place that gets cold.

+Ontario has relatively inexpensive electricity, although our provincial neighbor, Qu&eacute;bec, is cheaper still thanks to its abundant hydro-power.
-Even with relatively inexpensive electricity, this type of heating is pretty expensive: per unit of heat, natural gas (if you can get it) is almost always going to be **way** cheaper.
-It's simply much cheaper to burn something at the point of use than to generate electricity, transmit it, then make a resistance element hot.
+But even in these cases, this type of heating is pretty expensive: per unit of heat, natural gas (if you can get it) is almost always going to be **way** cheaper.
+It's much cheaper to burn something at the point of use than to generate electricity, transmit it, then make a resistive element hot.

 However, there is now a third option!
 Enter heat pumps.
-Instead of using electric current directly to heat up an element, heat pumps allow you to extract heat from the air.
-Think of a refrigerator, but acting in reverse: by circulating a refrigerant through a mechanical system and transforming it from liquid back to a gas, you can extract heat from it and use that to heat your home.
-Per unit of heat, this process is several times more efficient than electric resistance.
+Instead of using electric current directly to heat up an element, heat pumps extract heat from the air.
+Through a refrigerant cycle, they efficiently extract heat from the air outside and pump it inside.
+Heat pumps can move more total heat than the power required to operate them, so they are several times more efficient than electric resistance heating.

 A crude way of measuring how much you use for space heating is just to compare your energy use in a shoulder season (spring or fall) to a winter month.

-Not to jump to the end, but it's illustrative to compare energy usage from a shoulder season month where we have little to no space heating (or cooling) against the coldest winter month.
-Here's the raw numbers for a couple months in the year before we embarked on this project:
+To illustrate, here are the raw numbers for a couple months in the year before we embarked on this project:

 ```sql usage_shoulder_vs_winter
 select Month, "Electric kWh", "Gas m3", "Total electricity bill", "Total gas bill" from utility_measures.utility_measures